-Trump promoting rural development, attending football game
+Trump to promote rural development, attend championship game

-WASHINGTON – President Donald Trump is promoting his administration's plans to boost economic development in rural communities — and reserving a seat at the national college football championship game.
+WASHINGTON – President Donald Trump is set to pitch his efforts to help rural America, promoting his tax overhaul law and economic development plans on a visit to Tennessee on Monday.
+He's also reserving a seat at the national college football championship game.

 Continue Reading Below

-Trump is set Monday to become the first president in a quarter century to address the annual convention of the American Farm Bureau Federation.
-With the trip to Nashville, Tennessee, he will unveil a report the White House says will include proposals to stimulate a segment of the national economy that has lagged others.
+Trump will become the first president in a quarter century to address the annual convention of the American Farm Bureau Federation.
+With the trip to Nashville, he will unveil a report the White House says will include proposals to stimulate a segment of the national economy that has lagged others.

+The White House released excerpts of the president's prepared remarks Monday.
+Trump plans to say that most of the benefits of the legislation are "going to working families, small businesses and family farmers."

+The $1.5 trillion package that Trump signed into law last month provides generous tax cuts for corporations and the wealthiest Americans, and more modest reductions for middle- and low-income individuals and families.

 Central to the report will be the assessment that the "provider for an equalization among rural America is connectivity; that high-speed internet should remain a high priority for the administration," said Ray Starling, the special assistant to the president for agriculture, trade and food assistance.
 The report calls for expediting federal permitting to allow for broadband internet expansion in rural areas and for making it easier for providers to place cell towers on federal lands.